chris-kwas/RepData_PeerAssessment1/README.md

 ## Introduction

+The PA1_template.Rmd can be reached here at http://PA1_template.Rmd The PA1_template.html file can be reached at http://PA1_template.html

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike